LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - fixed enemy hitpoints being doubled in demo mode as a result of NG+
 - fixed Lara not catching fire after reloading a save made when she was on fire
 - fixed the camera resetting if Lara is looking and then draws her guns (OG behaviour retained when using restricted look mode)
+- fixed the collision box on the tall statues in Tomb of Qualopec e.g. room 20

 ## Cheats
 - added a fly cheat